The Charter – Table of Contents

 4.2.5) If the posts are required, the Financial Officer, etc. shall be elected by Executive Board, and report to the Treasurer.
 Their duties shall be outlined in the Club By-laws.

-4.2.6) Any purchases of $150 or more must be approved by the Treasurer and all of the standing club executive.
+4.2.6) Any purchases of $150 or more must be approved by the Treasurer and at least two other members of the standing Club Executive Board.

-4.3.1) The Ombudsman shall represent the ‘conscience’ and ‘voice’ of the club membership at Executive Board meetings.
+4.3.1) The Ombudsperson shall represent the ‘conscience’ and ‘voice’ of the club membership at Executive Board meetings.

-4.3.2) The Ombudsman shall represent the membership in any complaints against the members of the Executive Board or their decisions.
-The Ombudsman may, on behalf of the membership, force an issue to be re-examined by the Executive Board, though there is no guarantee that the previous decision will be reversed.
+4.3.3) The Ombudsperson may, on behalf of the membership, force an issue to be re-examined by the Executive Board, though there is no guarantee that the previous decision will be reversed.

-4.3.3) The Ombudsman can recommend that important issues be presented to the membership at a General Meeting.
-The recommendation must be passed by a two of three majority of the Executive Board.
+4.3.4) The Ombudsperson can recommend that important issues be presented to the membership at a General Meeting.
+The recommendation must be passed by a three (3) of five (5) majority of the Executive Board.

-4.3.4) Either the Club President or Club Treasurer may represent the membership in any complaints against the Ombudsman.
+4.3.5) Any Executive may represent the membership in any complaints against the Ombudsperson.

 4.4.1) The Secretary shall assume responsibility as it relates to Epoch Toronto Foundation not for profit incorporation.
-This includes but is not limited to waiver forms, taking meeting minutes, update Revenue Canada and file Notice of Change for any Director and address changes.
-Ensure records are archived appropriate as per Ontario Not for Profit Incorporation Act
+This includes, but is not limited to, waiver forms, taking meeting minutes, update Revenue Canada and file Notice of Change for any Director and address changes.
+Ensure records are archived appropriately as per the Ontario Not for Profit Incorporation Act

 4.5.1) The Marketing Executive shall assume responsibility as it relates to Epoch Toronto Foundation marketing.
-This includes but is not limited to scheduling with conventions and other forums to advertise Epoch Toronto Foundation as well as organize and promote the sport of live action role playing in the Southern Ontario area.
-Working within budget agreed upon by the Board of Executives marketing material created and help ensure the growth of the organization.
+This includes, but is not limited to, scheduling with conventions and other forums to advertise Epoch Toronto Foundation, as well as organize and promote the sport of live action role playing in Southern Ontario.
+Working within budget agreed upon by the Board of Executives, marketing material can be created to help ensure the growth of the organization.

-5.1.1) Epoch Toronto Foundation will hold a General Meeting two times per Membership Year, with the option of a third per year, if required.
+5.1.1) Epoch Toronto Foundation will hold a General Meeting two times per Membership Year, with the option of additional meetings if required.
 At these General Meetings the Executive members and their Officers shall report on the progress of their duties from the last General Meeting to the present one.
 Members at this time may also bring up concerns either individually or submitted to the Executive Board to bring up on their behalf.

-5.1.2) An agenda shall be posted 3 weeks prior to a General Meeting.
-Minutes of the meeting will be posted one week after a General Meeting.
-Time limits shall be imposed upon each agenda item.
+5.1.2) An agenda shall be posted three (3) weeks prior to a General Meeting.
+Minutes of the meeting will be posted on the Epoch website and Forums one week after a General Meeting.
+Time limits may be imposed upon each agenda item.

 5.1.3) Members unable to attend a General Meeting may give their proxy, in writing, to another member who will be attending the meeting.
 Their vote for each agenda item shall be listed as appropriate.